thribhuvanrapolu/Auto-Downloads-Manager/README.md

 What this python code does is whenever u download file it automatically moves them to Documents/Videos/Music/Photos folder based on file extension.

-To make this code run on your system edit line 25,53,58,63,68,75 by replacing with the respective file location in your system
+To make this code run on your system edit lines 26,54,59,64,69,76 by replacing with the respective file location in your system

 ## How the Algorithm works:
 So whenever you download a file from web browser it saves the file with extension .crdownload and with download completes it saves the file with its original extension(like .mkv,.jpg etc) which basically is just renaming the file.